-• Workers must have a specific, desired skill set
+- Create niche or regional specific goods in order to compete in the global marketplace - Workers must have a specific, desired skill set

 Education providers, workforce development providers, partner organizations, and participating employers were asked what resources would assist their organization with incorporating 21st Century skills training into workforce development and education programs.
 Results are as follows.